ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 in the room (a user URI in the participant list of the room).

 The response indicates if the message was accepted by the hub provider.
-If a `frankingTag` was included in the `FrankAAD` extension in the PrivateMessage Additional Authenticated Data (AAD) in the request, the server attempts to frank the message and includes the `serverFrank` in a successful response (see the next subsection).
+If a `frankingTag` was included in the `FrankAAD` extension {{iana-frank-aad}} in the PrivateMessage Additional Authenticated Data (AAD) in the request, the server attempts to frank the message and includes the `serverFrank` in a successful response (see the next subsection).

 ~~~ tls
 enum {